ETM2097/Advent-of-Code-2025/AoC7/include/Readme.md

 ### HashMap's Implementation Highlights

 We defined two private attributes:
 - `map`: A vector of `list` to store the key-value pairs.
-We used `list` from the C++ Standard Library for efficient insertion and deletion operations as we previously developed our own linked list implementation in previous challenges.
+We used `list` from the C++ Standard Library for efficient insertion and deletion operations as we previously developed our own linked list implementation in previous challenges [you can check the implementation here even if it is not presented for qualification](../data/Readme.md).
 - `hashSize`: A static constant defining the number of buckets in the HashMap.

 Then we defined a private method for generating hash values: